-Welcome to my site!
-Here are the basics about me: I'm currently a Visiting Assistant Professor at Washington & Jefferson College.
+Here are the basics about me: I recently received my Ph.D. from Syracuse University (June 2013) and will be taking up a position as Assistant Professor of Philosophy at Texas Christian University in August 2014.
 My philosophical interests lie primarily at the intersection of ethics and metaphysics, especially as they pertain to free will and moral responsibility.
-And, I recently received my Ph.D. in philosophy from Syracuse University (June 2013).

 Anchoring a Revisionist Account of Moral Responsibility (2013) Journal of Ethics and Social Philosophy (7:3)

 PHI 192: Introduction to Moral Theory (Syracuse)

 PHI 109: Introduction to Philosophy (Honors) (Syracuse)